-Our summer schedule with ONE service at 10:00 a.m. begins on June 11 - join us for worship and fellowship following!
+ONE summer worship service at 10:00 a.m. continues through September 3 - join us for worship and fellowship!
 Childcare available.

 Welcome to the Evangelical Lutheran Church of the Ascension.
 There is a place for each and everyone at our table and all are welcome!